 Interpreting BOLD III: Furthering the dialogue between cellular and cognitive neuroscience

 Cognitive neuroscientists use BOLD signals to non-invasively study brain activity, although the neurophysiological underpinnings of these signals are poorly understood.
-By bringing together scientists using BOLD/fMRI as a tool with those studying the underlying neurovascular coupling mechanisms, Interpreting BOLD meetings facilitate an important dialogue to help us both understand how BOLD relates to brain activity and is informing future neurovascular and cognitive research.
+By bringing together scientists using BOLD/fMRI as a tool with those studying the underlying neurovascular coupling mechanisms, Interpreting BOLD meetings help understand how BOLD relates to brain activity and thus inform future neurovascular and cognitive research.

 - Cells and circuits that underlie BOLD